elalecs/codemod/README.md

 > **Important rules**:
 > - Each trait MUST have a corresponding import
-> - Imports can be added without associated traits
+> - Both `--import` and `--imports` can be used as standalone options to add imports without associated traits
 > - The command will fail if there are more traits than imports

 #### Properties